shifat124/Sauce_Demo_Website_Automation_Using_Cypress/README.md

 # Sauce_Demo_Website_Automation_Using_Cypress
-An automation project of a E-Commerce based demo website using Cypress, JavaScript, Page Object Model (POM) Pattern, HTML Reports, Data Driven Testing using JSON file and many more.
+An Test Automation Project of an E-Commerce based demo website using Cypress, JavaScript, Page Object Model (POM) Pattern, HTML Reports, Data Driven Testing using JSON file and many more.

 * The images of extent reports are given below -